A gerbe-like construction in gauge theory: Relationship between stabilization of FDA and induced spin structure

 is isomorphic to the tensor product of the kernels of

 respectively.
-When $t > 0$ is taken sufficiently large, the kernel of the pseudo-super-symmetric harmonic oscillator is given a trivialization by the method described in \cref{rem4:triv pssho}.
+When $t > 0$ is taken sufficiently large, the kernel of the deformed super-symmetric harmonic oscillator is given a trivialization by the method described in \cref{rem5:triv pssho}.
 From this, an identification between the triples for spin structure on $E$ is given.

-The compatibility when another $V_\R^\pprime$ is added as a direct sum follows from the compatibility of the trivialization of the kernel of the pseudo-super-symmetric harmonic oscillator explained in \cref{rem4:triv pssho} and the existence of a homotopy between the homotopies stated in \cref{prop4:pssho from +R}. \end{proof}
+The compatibility when another $V_\R^\pprime$ is added as a direct sum follows from the compatibility of the trivialization of the kernel of the deformed super-symmetric harmonic oscillator explained in \cref{rem5:triv pssho} and the existence of a homotopy between the homotopies stated in \cref{prop5:pssho from +R}. \end{proof}